Faren-d/git/README.md

 ## Exit GNU nano in Ubuntu
 ctrl+x

-In order to set vscode as youreditor, you need to write the following command:
+In order to set vscode as your editor, you need to write the following command:

 ```$ git config --global core.editor "code --wait"```

-After that, you can open your .config file on your vscode by the following command:
+After that, you can open your .gitconfig file on your vscode by the following command:

 ```$ git config --global --edit```